Everest 2026 – The Irish Update

 Expedition Cost: $80k

-Everest Status (29th April):
+Everest Status (30th April):

-Robert Smith: The Adventure Consultants team which Rob leads began their expedition on 9th April and reached Everest Base Camp on 18th April.
+Robert Smith is at EBC (5364m): The Adventure Consultants team which Rob leads began their expedition on 9th April and reached Everest Base Camp on 18th April.
 They then headed off to Lobuche and climbed Lobuche East (6119m) on 23rd April, sleeping at high camp for a night before and after the summit before returning to Everest Base Camp on 25th April to await news regarding the icefall.
 The team is currently at Everest Base Camp, adapted to the altitude equivalent of Camp 1 (6065m) on Everest and hiking above EBC to top up their adaptation as the icefall route opens ahead of them.

-Lhotse Status (29th April):
+Lhotse Status (30th April):

 Cal McDonagh (26) began his expedition on 10th April when he flew by helicopter to Lukla.
 He reached Everest Base Camp by 20th April, to join the wider Summit Climb ‘Everest & Lhotse’ team.
 During the time at EBC he hiked up to Pumori ABC (5800m) and the team then headed off to Lobuche on 24th April to climb Lobuche East (6119m) and are now back at Everest Base Camp.
+Cal is climbing with Dan Mazur’s Summit Climb expedition team.

 Icefall Serac – Q&A